-19.4 Transition Problem Resolution
+19.10 Transition Problem Resolution

-In order to resolve problems which arise as a result of transition to the new pay structures, the Director shall have the authority to waive existing rules and approve personnel actions when he determines such approval to be in the best interest of the State Service.
-The Director shall report all actions taken under this rule to the Commission.
+In order to resolve problems which arise as a result of transition to the new pay system, the Director shall have authority to waive existing rules and approve personnel actions when he determines such approval to be in the best interest of the State Service.
+The Director shall report all actions taken under this Rule to the Commission.

-19.5 Individual Pay Adjustments
+19.11 Individual Pay Adjustments

-When an appointing authority determines that the relationship of individual pay rates resulting from the implementation of the new pay structure adversely affects the efficiency of a work unit(s), the Director or the Commission may grant a request for an individual pay adjustment.
-Each request must include certification that funds are available to implement the request, the proposed amount of adjustment, a detailed explanation of the methodology used to determine the appropriate adjustment and explicit reasons why an individual pay adjustment is necessary to correct the existing management problem.
-The Director shall report all approved adjustments to the Commission at its next regularly scheduled meeting.
+(a) When an appointing authority determines that the relationship of individual pay rates resulting from the implementation of the January 1, 1987 Pay Plan adversely affects the efficiency of a work unit(s), the Director may grant a request for an individual pay adjustment.
+Each request must include certfication that funds are available to implement the request, the proposed amount of adjustment, a detailed explanation of the methodology used to determine the appropriate adjustment and explicit reasons why an individual pay adjustment is necessary to correct the existing management problem.
+The Director shall include a listing of all approved adjustments in his monthly report to the Commission.